Skip to content

 That damned Melissa.
 What a klutz!

 Turns out, Ted Danson is truly a good guy.
-In retrospect, considering Ted’s drink handling skills, he must’ve pitied me.
+In retrospect, considering Ted’s drink-handling skills, he must’ve pitied me.

 Waris Hussein and Richard Burton